udellgroup/MIMICIII-Health-Care-Research/README.md

 Numerical columns:
 * LOS is the length of the ICU stay of a patient.
 The length of stay is measured in days.
-* Hospitalization is the number of hospitalization of each patient.
+* Hospitalization is the number of hospitalizations of each patient.

 Categorical/ Binary columns:
 * Admission type columns: elective, emergency, newborn, urgent